Bueller87/Cadence-Docs/docs/00-codelabs/02-helm-deploy-postgres-elasticsearch.md

 ```

 The `--wait` flag keeps the command running until all pods are ready.
 You'll see status messages as resources are created.

+**Note:** If using GKE Autopilot, you'll see warnings about "autopilot-default-resources-mutator" defaulting CPU resources.
+This is normal Autopilot behavior and not an error - Autopilot automatically adds resource requests to containers that don't specify them.

 #### Verify installation